 Antibacterial – Since the discovery of Helicobacter pylori (H. pylori) infection as the major cause of gastroduodenal disorders including acute and chronic gastritis, gastro-duodenal ulcer, chronic atrophic gastritis, and gastric cancer almost three decades ago, the possibility of preventing these clinical diseases through eradicating H. pylori has been the focus of active research (50)

 Ulcerative Colitis – In one study 35 out of 38 Ulcerative Colitis patients taking 140mg of silymarin were in complete remission with no flare-up after 6 months.
 (51)

 Gastric Ulcer – The latex of the unripened fruit of papaya was effective in protecting the exogenous ulcer.
 The conclusion is that papain is the active principle in papaya that exerts the ulcer-protective effect.
 (52)

-Digestive support – Human studies on the GI, respiratory tract and analgesic effects of peppermint oil and its constituents have been reported.
+Digestive support – Human studies on the GI, respiratory tract, and analgesic effects of peppermint oil and its constituents have been reported.
 Several clinical trials examining the effects of peppermint oil on irritable bowel syndrome (IBS) symptoms have been conducted.
 (53)

 Soothing Digestion – Peppermint oil acts locally in the stomach and duodenum to produce smooth-muscle relaxation.
 (54)

-Diabetes – All the evidence in one comprehensive review suggest that Bromelain can be used as an effective health supplement to prevent cancer, diabetes, and various cardiovascular diseases in the long run.
+Diabetes – All the evidence in one comprehensive review suggests that Bromelain can be used as an effective health supplement to prevent cancer, diabetes, and various cardiovascular diseases in the long run.
 Bromelain may also break down cholesterol plaques.
 (55)